domeengine/dome/docs/modules/graphics.md

 ### Constructors

 #### `construct hex(hexcode: String)`
-Create a new color with the given hexcode as a string of three to eight alpha-numeric values.
+Create a new color with the given hexcode as a string of three to eight alphanumeric values.
 Hex values can be upper or lowercase, with or without a `#`.
 If three or four digits are provided, the number is interpreted as if each digit was written twice (similar to CSS): for example, `#123` is the same as `#112233`.
 If four or eight digits found, the last digit(s) form the value of the alpha channel.
 Otherwise, it is defaulted to 255 (fully opaque).
 #### `construct hsv(h: Number, s: Number, v: Number)`
 Create a new color using the given HSV number and an alpha value of `255`.
 The `s` and `v` parameters must be between `0.0` and `1.0`.